my-name-is-p/struceOS-Pegasus-Theme/README.md

 # struceOS theme for [Pegasus Frontend](http://pegasus-frontend.org/)
 A simple theme for easy navigation.

 - Supports navigation using gamepad and keyboard/mouse.
+(Gamepad settings controls TK)
-- Collapsible info panel with video player
+- Collapsible info panel with video player.
+(Info panel refresh TK)
-- Customizable settings in theme.qml
+- Customizable settings.

+# Version 1.1.0 Updates
+1. Split theme.qml into separate files for easier editing
+2. Moved common functions to js
+2. Updated header logic
+3. Added Search functionality
+4. Added an in app Settings panel
+5. Added an All Games collection
+6. Fixed GoG and Steam collections

+# Thank yous
+Thank you to both [VGmove (EasyLaunch)](https://github.com/VGmove/EasyLaunch) and [PlayingKarrde (clearOS)](https://github.com/PlayingKarrde/clearOS).
+I used your themes to build this theme.

+# To come in future updates
+1. Beautified info panel
+2. Gamepad controls for the settings panel
+3. Collection list dropdown from the collection logo

 # Controls
 - Keyboard/Mouse